 Walking happens in stages.
-It’s likely your baby will start by trying to pull herself up to standing while holding on to furniture.
-Once she’s mastered that she’ll begin to ‘cruise’ – move around upright, still holding on.
-She may be able to let go and stand without any support at this stage.
-Finally she’ll let go and take her first unsupported steps.
+It’s likely your baby will start by trying to pull themselves up to standing while holding on to furniture.
+Once they’ve mastered that they’ll begin to ‘cruise’ – move around upright, still holding on.
+Your baby may be able to let go and stand without any support at this stage.
+Finally they’ll let go and take their first unsupported steps.

 Barefoot is best

 Most experts believe that barefoot is best when your baby’s learning to walk as it helps bones and muscles develop properly and gives a better grip.
 This might not be practical outdoors, or if it’s really cold, but you should let your toddler toddle around barefoot as much as possible.

 There’s no harm in helping your baby to practise the necessary skills for walking.
 You could: